burst-apps-team/burst-wiki/docs/en/brs-default-properties-configuration-file.md

 DEV.TimeWarp = 1

 # Peers used for testnet only.
-DEV.P2P.BootstrapPeers =
+DEV.P2P.BootstrapPeers = testnet-2.burst-alliance.org; testnet.getburst.net; 77.66.65.240; aya.onthewifi.com; nivbox.co.uk;

 # Testnet only.
 These peers will always be sent rebroadcast transactions.
 They are also automatically added to DEV.P2P.BootstrapPeers, so no need for duplicates.
 DEV.P2P.rebroadcastTo =

-# Force winning with every deadline
+# Force all deadlines submitted to actually be a certain deadline.
+# This will mess up syncing with other wallets, so please only use in offline mode.
 DEV.mockMining = off
+DEV.mockMining.deadline = 10

 # Enter a version.
 Upon exit, print a list of peers having this version.
 DEV.dumpPeersVersion =

-# Force re-validation of blocks and transaction at start.
-DEV.forceValidate = off

 # Force re-build of derived objects tables at start.
 DEV.forceScan = off